Skip to main content

 // Fires immediately after the same mutation settles

-event.origin distinguishes who caused the change — 'user' for direct interaction (drag-and-drop, tab UI), 'api' for a programmatic DockviewApi call made by your own code — so consumers such as an undo stack can choose to ignore the app's own programmatic mutations.
+event.origin distinguishes who caused the change: 'user' for direct interaction (drag-and-drop, tab UI), 'api' for a programmatic DockviewApi call made by your own code.
+Consumers such as an undo stack can use this to ignore the app's own programmatic mutations.

-These events let you intercept and customize drag and drop behaviour.
+These events let you intercept and customise drag and drop behaviour.

 // Fires before dockview handles a drop.
 Call event.preventDefault() to cancel it.